MicrosoftDocs/MIMDocs/MIMDocs/working-with-custommfaserver-for-mim.md

 MIM customers have two additional options:

- - use a custom one-time-password delivery provider, which is applicable only in the MIM SSPR scenario and documented in guide to [Configure Self-Service Password Reset with OTP SMS Gate](https://docs.microsoft.com/en-us/previous-versions/mim/hh824692(v=ws.10))
+ - Use a custom one-time-password delivery provider, which is applicable only in the MIM SSPR scenario and documented in guide to [Configure Self-Service Password Reset with OTP SMS Gate](https://docs.microsoft.com/en-us/previous-versions/mim/hh824692(v=ws.10))
- - use a custom multi-factor authentication telephony provider, which is applicable in both the MIM SSPR and PAM scenarios, described in this article
+ - Use a custom multi-factor authentication telephony provider.
+This is applicable in both the MIM SSPR and PAM scenarios, described in this article

 This article outlines how to use MIM with a custom multi-factor authentication provider, via an API and an integration SDK developed by the customer.